 This makes it really convenient for those mornings when you’re camping and you want a quick fire to warm you up before your day’s adventures but don’t want all the hassle of a normal campfire.

 How safe are portable propane fire pits?

 When used correctly, just as safe as your backyard barbeque grill.

 Always make sure your propane tank is as far away as possible from the fire and that all the hoses are properly connected.
 If you want to be extra sure, use the soapy water trick to check for leaks.

 And remember, NEVER use your propane fire pit indoors.
 Always use it outside where you have plenty of ventilation.

 The Best Propane Campfire Accessories (and most unique!)

-Take your propane campfire (or any campfire) up a notch with these fun accessories you can use to make snacks over your propane campfire.
+Take your propane fire pit (or any normal campfire) up a notch with these fun accessories you can use to make snacks over your gas campfire.